 Select the board type and serial port before uploading.
 In our case, we use UNO board, so just select Arduino/Genuino Uno.
 If you use a Mega2560, select Arduino/Genuino Mega or Mega2560.

-Select the serial device of the Arduino board from the COM menu.
+Select the serial device of the OSOYOO Basic Board for Arduino from the COM menu.
 This is likely to be COM3 or higher (COM1 and COM2 are usually reserved for hardware serial ports).
-To find out, you can disconnect your Arduino board and re-open the menu; the entry that disappears should be the Arduino board.
+To find out, you can disconnect your OSOYOO Basic Board for Arduino and re-open the menu; the entry that disappears should be the OSOYOO Basic Board for Arduino.
 Reconnect the board and select that serial port.

-Next, click upload to send the program to Arduino board.
+Next, click upload to send the program to OSOYOO Basic Board for Arduino.
 If uploading fails, check connection according to the prompts.

 Finally, the status will change to ‘Upload success!’.